evabanegacom/Js-capstone/README.md

 ![Screenshot](images/game.png)

-This is a weather app that demonstrates using application processing interface (A.P.I) to get information to clients over the web
+This is a Js-capstone that demonstrates using application processing interface (A.P.I) to get information to clients over the web

 The idea focuses on easily getting information through API